Scottish Government ‘urgently’ searching for missing 'gold command' pandemic minutes

 During FMQs, Scottish Liberal Democrat leader Alex Cole-Hamilton challenged Mr Yousaf on the failure to minute the gold command meetings, which involved Ms Sturgeon and other senior figures, including Mr Yousaf.

-Mr Cole-Hamilton said this was a “secret central committee” which was “in charge, it seems, of everything” during the pandemic.
+Mr Cole-Hamilton said this was a “secret central committee” that was “in charge, it seems, of everything” during the pandemic.

 He demanded the First Minister launch a ministerial code investigation into the lack of gold command record-keeping.